edwinksl/ZotPlus.github.io/better-bibtex/pull-export.md

 # Push Export

 When exporting using Better Bib(La)Tex you will be offered a new export option: Keep Updated.
 Checking this option registers the export for automation; any changes to the collection after you've completed the current export will trigger an automatic re-export to update the bib file.
 You can review/remove exports from the BBT preferences.
 While I've gone to some lengths to make sure performance is OK, don't go overboard with the number of auto-exports you have going.
+Also, exporting only targeted selections over your whole library will get you better performance.
+You can set up separate exports for separate papers for example if you have set up a collection for each.

 # Pull Export
 You can fetch your library as part of your build, using curl (for example by using the included zoterobib.yaml arara